|

 and these methods were "key" arguing points between

+groups.
 Because no transmission methods are defined in H73, Veterans

 will fall under the CDC National Hepatitis C prevention strategy